Paul Hamlyn Foundation

 - Ideas and Pioneers Fund: £20,000 grants for individuals aged 18-30 exploring social change ideas (rolling applications)

-- Youth Fund: Long-term grants for organizations working with young people aged 14-25 (20 grants annually)
+- Youth Fund: Long-term grants of up to £150,000 over 3 years for organisations working with young people aged 14-25 (rolling applications, 20 grants annually)

-- Teacher Development Fund: Support for arts-based teaching in primary education
+- Teacher Development Fund: Up to £165,000 for arts-based teaching in primary education over two academic years

 Priority Areas